arielf/cuts/README.md

 1
 ```

-#### `cuts` supports negative (from end) column numbers
+#### `cuts` supports negative (from-end) column numbers

-This is very useful when you have, say, 257 fields (but you haven't counted
+This is useful when you have, say, 257 fields (but you haven't counted
 them, so you don't really know), and you're interested in the last field,
-or the one before the last etc.  `cuts` supports negative offsets
+or the one before the last, etc.  `cuts` supports negative offsets
 from the end:

 ```